While all babies may grow at a different rate, the following is the average for boys and girls 7 to 9 months of age:

 Weight.
 Average gain of 1 pound each month.
 Boys usually weigh about ½ pound more than girls.
 Generally, expect 2 times the birth weight by 4 to 5 months and 3 times the birth weight by 1 year.

 Height.
 Average growth of about ½ inch each month.

 Head size.
 Average growth of about ¼ inch each month.

 Babies are rapidly developing their physical abilities at this age.
-They become mobile for the first time and safety in the home becomes an important issue.
+They become mobile for the first time, and safety in the home becomes an important issue.
 Babies may progress at different rates.
-But these are some of the common milestones your baby may reach in this age group:
+But these are some of the common milestones most babies reach in this age group:

-Starts teething, often starting with the 2 center front teeth in the lower jaw, then the 2 center front teeth in the upper jaw
+Starts teething, often starting with the two center front teeth in the lower jaw, then the two center front teeth in the upper jaw

 Puts everything into mouth

 Naps are often twice, sometimes 3 times a day, for 1 to 2 hours each (on average)

 May start to wake up during the night and cry